canonical/charm-relation-interfaces/interfaces/database_backup/v0/README.md

 ### Provider

 - Is expected to detect any new jobs and run either a backup or restore based on the `job-type`.
-- Is expected to run concurrent backups, but only one restore at a time.
+- Is expected to run concurrent backups if possible (e.g. incremental/PITR backup in some cases can be parallel to full backup), but only one restore at a time.
 - Is expected to have appropriate locking mechanisms to avoid running incompatible jobs concurrently (e.g. a backup and a restore).
 - Is expected to indicate to the Requirer the status of the current or most recently completed job via the `status` field.
-- Is expected, in the case of backups, to upload backup and log artifacts to the provided storage.
+- Is expected, in the case of backups, to upload backup and log artefacts to the provided storage.
-- Is expected, in the case of restores, to retrieve backup artifacts from the provided storage.
+- Is expected, in the case of restores, to retrieve backup artefacts from the provided storage.

 ### Requirer